BenLangmead/stringtie/README.md

 In order to build StringTie from this GitHub repository the following steps can be taken:

-* Unpack the downloaded StringTie source archive in a directory of your choice, e.g.:
 ```
 git clone https://github.com/gpertea/stringtie
 cd stringtie